 From 2013 to 2017, Farmiga played Norma Louise Bates on "Bates Motel," which aired 50 episodes over five seasons and earned her a Primetime Emmy nomination.
 In 2013, she also played real-life clairvoyant Lorraine Warren in "The Conjuring" alongside Patrick Wilson as demonologist Ed Warren.
 "The Conjuring" was a massive hit ($319.5 million) that led to a franchise known as "the Conjuring Universe," which includes eight films as of this writing.
 Vera has appeared in three of these films besides "The Conjuring": 2016's "The Conjuring 2," 2019's "Annabelle Comes Home," and 2021's "The Conjuring: The Devil Made Me Do It."
 Each of these films grossed $200 million or more.
 Farmiga appeared in the 2016 comedy "Special Correspondents," which was written and directed by Ricky Gervais, then she guest-starred on "Philip K. Dick's Electric Dreams" in 2018.
 She appeared in the films "The Commuter" (2018), "Boundaries" (2018), "The Front Runner" (2018), "Skin" (2018), and "Captive State" (2019), and she played Dr. Emma Russell in 2019's "Godzilla: King of the Monsters," which grossed $386.6 million at the box office.
 In 2019, she portrayed Elizabeth Lederer in the critically-acclaimed Netflix miniseries "When They See Us."
 In 2021, Vera starred as Livia Soprano in " The Sopranos" prequel "The Many Saints of Newark," guest-starred on Netflix's "Halston," and played Eleanor Bishop on the Disney+ Marvel series "Hawkeye."

-Vera married her "Roar" co-star Sebastian Roché in 1997, and they divorced in 1994.
+Vera married her "Roar" co-star Sebastian Roché in 1997.
+They divorced in 2004.
 She wed musician Renn Hawkey on September 13, 2008, and they welcomed son Fynn on January 13, 2009, and daughter Gytta on November 4, 2010.
 Farmiga's "Bates Motel" co-star Freddie Highmore is Fynn's godfather.
 A nondenominational Christian, Vera told "Christianity Today" in 2011, "I grew up in a Ukrainian Catholic-turned-Christian household, and that is my family's faith.
 My father instilled in me … to define God, to define holiness for myself.
 That was my parents' number one lesson for us.
 I don't belong to any particular church, but I'm someone who will be able to walk into any place of worship, any house of worship, and have a direct correspondence."

 Awards and Nominations